 It’s a good place to send your parents for balanced, clear information on the drugs that are around today.
 It also offers a friendly, confidential advice line:

 Mental illness is diagnosed by mental health professionals when, in their opinion, you have symptoms or problems that interfere with your ability to lead a normal life.
-This means your ability to do day-
+This means your ability to do day-to-day things like concentrate, have healthy relationships and be able to communicate and interact with other people.

 This Great Ormond Street Hospital site explains so much, including how to help yourself feel better.